On this page

 For example: Get the top 10 users who are most engaged by the count of messages.
 Get users posting duplicate messages to many channels.

-Use the predefined queries in Query Builder to quickly set up ranking and spam detection use cases, view results, and automate the actions you want to trigger.
+Use the predefined Queries and Decisions in Query Builder to quickly set up ranking and spam detection use cases, view results, and automate the actions you want to trigger.

 Query Builder templates

-In this initial preview release, Query Builder includes four predefined queries with default configurations:
+In this initial preview release, Query Builder includes four predefined Queries and Decisions with default configurations:

 Top N